berangerthomas/whisperlive/README.md

 ```bash
 python whisperlive.py --model openai/whisper-medium --language english --file "path/to/your/audio.wav"
 ```
+The output will be saved to a descriptive file, such as `your_audio_transcription_openai_whisper-medium_thresh0.60.txt`, which includes the original filename, the model used, and the similarity threshold.

 ### Command-Line Arguments

 *   `--model` (optional): Whisper model to use.
 Default: `openai/whisper-small`.
 Larger models are more accurate but slower.
 *   `--language` (optional): Language of the audio (e.g., `french`, `english`).
 Default: `french`.
 *   `--file` (optional): Path to the audio file to transcribe.
 If omitted, the script enters live mode.
+*   `--threshold` (optional): Similarity threshold for speaker identification (0.0 to 1.0).
+Lower is less strict.
+Default: `0.60`.

 ## Configuration and Tuning